The White Salmon Narrows (a.k.a "Lower Lower" or "Bottom") is a uniquely beautiful section of river known for it's Narrows below Steelhead Falls.

 Although the scenery is stunning, the section of the White Salmon River is less popular than the better known "Middle White" from BZ Corners to Husum Falls.
 This is mainly because of the challenging portage around Steelhead Falls (V) and the flatwater for the the last mile before the Columbia River.
 Although it's less popular for whitewater enthusiast, if you enjoy uniquely beautiful scenery and narrow river canyons this trip is a must do!

-Mile 0: Put-in at Northwestern Lake.
-You can also put-in upstream at Husum or BZ Corner to make this a longer trip by adding the Middle White Salmon.
+Mile 0: Put-in at Northwestern Park.
+You can also launch upstream at Husum or BZ Corner to make this a longer trip by adding the Middle White Salmon and Lower White Salmon.

 Mile 2.4: Steelhead Falls (V) has a long entrance that leads into a nearly river wide hole.
 Eddy out on river left after the river takes a 90 degree bend to the left and just before it takes a 90 degree bend to the right.
 This rapid is scouted and portaged on the left bank.

 Below here the river goes through a stunning gorge commonly referred to as the Narrows.

 Mile 3.0: The former Condit Powerhouse is on the left bank.

 Mile 3.6: World's Hardest Class II (II+++) is a messy rapid with a handful of options.
 Wood likes to collect in this rapids so please be careful.
 The river is generally flat below here.